joatis/control_panel/docs/specs/user/user_definition.md

 #### Summary

 The create user function is invoked when a POST request is made to the user route.
 If all required parameters are valid, a record is inserted into the 'user' table/collection.
+The user_uuid should be created using the database UUID function output as a value.
 The email_primary value must be unique to every individual user.
 The default value of disabled should be false (0).

 The password value must be hashed before inserting into the database.